5/8/2025

 speaker

-Dick Rizella
+Dick Rosella

 Certainly.
-And because of our footprint that we already have and some of the opportunities that are presented to us, I think we're in a pretty good position in some cases where we have already resourced and or are producing product in the US or North America, that puts us in a pretty good position.
-So we think there are opportunities and we think that that will help drive some growth.
-Again, there's challenges as well.
-And we talked about that, but I do think our team is really well focused.
+And because of our footprint that we already have and some of the opportunities that are presented to us, I think we're in a pretty good position in some cases where we have already resourced and or are producing product in the U.S. or North America that puts us in a pretty good position.
+So, We think there are opportunities, and we think that that will help drive some growth.
+Again, there's challenges as well, and we talked about that, but I do think our team is really well-focused.
 I can't speak for our competitors as far as what their actions are.
 They haven't told me lately what they're doing, but I will say that we focus on what we can do.
 And I'm confident that our team is really doing everything necessary and what they need to do to make sure that we protect our customers and we continue to drive growth.

 speaker